Research Interests

 My research investigates how digital transformation, social dynamics, and environmental contexts influence entrepreneurial behavior and outcomes.
 I am particularly interested in the interplay between entrepreneurial strategies, market feedback, and the structures that support or constrain entrepreneurial activity.

-A central theme of my current work is digital visibility of entrepreneurs—whether through narrative construction, ecosystems and platform design, or social media discourse—which can serve as both a resource and a risk for entrepreneurs.
+A central theme of my current work is the digital visibility of entrepreneurs — whether through narrative construction, platform design, or cross-platform social media discourse — which can serve as both a resource and a risk for entrepreneurs.
+I explore how entrepreneurial communication shapes audience engagement and how digital visibility can generate both positive momentum and critical scrutiny that feeds back into venture outcomes.

-Overall, my work examines how entrepreneurs operate within both digital and physical ecosystems, and how the structures and dynamics of these ecosystems influence their decisions, development, and outcomes.
+Overall, my work examines how entrepreneurs operate within both digital and physical ecosystems, and how the structures, dynamics, and communicative practices of these ecosystems influence their decisions, legitimacy, and outcomes.